Go to Reconciliation

 The Sacrament of Reconciliation, more commonly known as “confession,” is one of the healing sacraments of the Church.
 It is sometimes known as the sacrament of Penance or Forgiveness.

-There are three elements of the sacrament:
+There are five elements of the sacrament:

 - Contrition – being sorry for your sins;